Discrete choice: F. Logit with variables that vary over alternatives (also called conditional logit)

 where J is the total number of alternatives.

 Multinomial choice with correlation among alternatives

 A standard logit model is not always suitable, since it assumes that there is no correlation in unobserved factors over alternatives.
 This lack of correlation translates into a particular pattern of substitution among alternatives that might not always be realistic in a given situation.
 This pattern of substitution is often called the Independence of Irrelevant Alternatives (IIA) property of standard logit models.
-See the Red Bus/Blue Bus example in which this pattern does not hold, or the path choice example.
 A number of models have been proposed to allow correlation over alternatives and more general substitution patterns: